andrewmok1/Rock-Paper-Scissor/README.md

 1. Learned about basic loops (for-loops, while-loops, if/else-if/else loops)
 2. Created functions and called functions (outputs) to execute/run the game
 3. Optimized user input by making it case-insensitive and made computer choose random game objects (when game was in console)
+4. Learned how to manipulate document object model (DOM)
+5. Learned to utilize CSS and JS to animate and style webpages